margo/specification/system-design/specification/margo-management-interface/deployment-status.md

 # Deployment Status

 While applying a new desired state, the device's management client MUST provide the Workload Fleet Manager service with an indication of the current workload deployment status.
-This is done by calling the Device API's `device status` endpoint.
+This is done by calling the Device API's `deployment status` endpoint.

 ### Route and HTTP Methods